-In addition to improving center financial management, CEFMS had another impact on operations.
-Since so many of the functions were automated, Colonel Brown pushed to increase computer use throughout the center for most administrative and financial tasks.
+To assist in this transition, the center also offered helpdesk the functions were automated, Colonel Brown pushed to increase computer use throughout the center for most administrative and financial tasks.
 This automated initiative, in turn, required more computer software training for its personnel in addition to CEFMS and other computer-oriented tasks.